Sin7Y/ola-lang/docs/ola-language/operators.md

----
-description: >-
+# Operators

-Provides operators such as arithmetic, logic, relational, bits, and so on.
+Ola Provides operators such as arithmetic, logic, relational, bits, and so on.
 Except for the arithmetic operation acting on numerical values, which is Mod p, all others are standard semantics.
----

-# Operators

 ## Arithmetic operators